Zero-Shot Reinforcement Learning from Low Quality Data: Abstract

 \section{Abstract}

-Zero-shot reinforcement learning (RL) promises to provide agents that can perform \textit{any} task in an environment after an offline pre-training phase. \textit{Forward-backward} (FB) representations represent remarkable progress towards this ideal, achieving 85\% of the performance of task-specific agents in this setting.
-However, such performance is contingent on access to large and diverse datasets for pre-training, which cannot be expected for most real problems.
-Here, we explore how FB performance degrades when trained on small datasets that lack diversity, and mitigate it with \textit{conservatism}, a well-established feature of performant offline RL algorithms.
-We evaluate our family of methods across various datasets, domains and tasks, reaching 150\% of vanilla FB performance in aggregate.
-Somewhat surprisingly, conservative FB algorithms also outperform the task-specific baseline, despite lacking access to reward labels and being required to maintain policies for all tasks.
-Conservative FB algorithms perform no worse than FB on full datasets, and so present little downside over their predecessor.
-Our code is available open-source via \url{https://enjeeneer.io/projects/conservative-world-models/}.
+Zero-shot reinforcement learning (RL) promises to provide agents that can perform \textit{any} task in an environment after an offline, reward-free pre-training phase.
+Methods leveraging successor measures and successor features have shown strong performance in this setting, but require access to large heterogenous datasets for pre-training which cannot be expected for most real problems.
+Here, we explore how the performance of zero-shot RL methods degrades when trained on small homogeneous datasets, and propose fixes inspired by \textit{conservatism}, a well-established feature of performant single-task offline RL algorithms.
+We evaluate our proposals across various datasets, domains and tasks, and show that conservative zero-shot RL algorithms outperform their non-conservative counterparts on low quality datasets, and perform no worse on high quality datasets.
+Somewhat surprisingly, our proposals also outperform baselines that get to see the task during training.
+Our code is available via the project page \url{https://enjeeneer.io/projects/zero-shot-rl/}.